NHATTIEN-20020713/Lab-IOT/README.md

 Useful commands:

-cls, clear, exit \\
+cls, clear, exit <br>
-wsl --install: use to install the wsl
+wsl --install: use to install the wsl <br>

-wsl --set-default-version 2: use to set the version 2 for wsl because it also has version 1

-wsl --list --verbose: list all distribution
+wsl --set-default-version 2: use to set the version 2 for wsl because it also has version 1 <br> wsl --list --verbose: list all distribution <br>

-wsl --set-version Ubuntu-18.04 2
+wsl --set-version Ubuntu-18.04 2 <br>

-sudo update -y
+sudo update -y <br>

-sudo apt update -y
+sudo apt update -y <br>

-sudo apt upgrade -y
+sudo apt upgrade -y <br>